 EDA works directly with local economic development officials to make grant investments that are well-defined, timely, and linked to a long-term, sustainable economic development strategy.

-Partnership Planning.
-EDA supports local organizations (Economic Development Districts, Indian Tribes, and other eligible areas) with long-term planning efforts.
+Supports local organizations (Economic Development Districts, Indian Tribes, and other eligible areas) with long-term planning efforts.
+The Comprehensive Economic Development Strategy (CEDS) Content Guidelines, provides suggestions, tools, and resources for developing comprehensive economic development strategies.